matsushita-y/store-js/README.md

 **Parameters**: (none)
 **Return value**: values(object)

-Puts all values of a store in a object.
+Puts all values of a store in an object.

 ## fromObject()
 ``` javascript